Champs Sports

-Champs Sports is an American sports retail store, it operates as a subsidiary of Foot Locker.
+Champs Sports is an American sports retail store, operating as a subsidiary of Foot Locker.
 Products sold at Champs Sports include apparel, equipment, footwear, and accessories.
 As of June 2019, there were 540 store locations found throughout the United States, Canada, Puerto Rico, and the U.S. Virgin Islands.
 The stores are mainly located in shopping malls, and are 3500 sqft on average.

 History

 Early years

 Champs Sports was acquired in the 1980s by the Woolworth Corporation, then a specialty store division of the F. W. Woolworth Company.
-It, along with Foot Locker, sold athletic merchandise, replacing the five and dime and department store concepts with the increasing specialty store concept.
+It, along with Foot Locker (which was owned by Woolworth and is now the name of the company that succeeded Woolworth), sold athletic merchandise, replacing the five and dime and department store concepts with the increasing specialty store concept.

-In 1997, the Woolworth Corporation acquired the mail-order catalogue athletic retailer Eastbay for approximately 146 million dollars.

-A few months later, on July 17, 1997, the F. W. Woolworth Company closed their remaining department stores.
-The surviving Woolworth Corporation changed its name to Venator Group, Inc., while continuing its focus on the specialty store idea.

 21st Century

 In 2000, after a decline in the market of sports apparel, Venator Group shuttered many of their stores, including 27 Champs Sports locations.
 This proved successful as high-end footwear grew in popularity.
+In May 2020, a Champs location in Tampa, Florida, was set on fire during the George Floyd protests.

 Marketing

 Swag Magazine

-With the first issue released on August 28, 2012, Swag Magazine is a quarterly online magazine focused on showing sports fans a different side of athletes and celebrities.
+With the first issue released on August 28, 2012, Swag Magazine is a quarterly online publication focused on showing sports fans a different side of athletes and celebrities.
 Champs Sports partnered with many companies, including Under Armour, Adidas, and Nike, giving fans an interesting look on sports.
 The magazine features athlete interviews, athletic gear, and interactive videos.